 1 - This is in fact the second time I make this cake.
 I feel like the génoise is too tough, perfect for something like a strawberry shortcake, so I wonder if the flour should be gently folded in instead of beaten in.
-Also, in this version I made a double batch and poured half over the top and garnished with lots of blackberries.
+Also, in this version I made a double batch of pastry cream and poured half over the top and garnished with lots of blackberries.
 It was too much.
+Even trying to cut it, it squished and slithered and was a mess.
 I think a single recipe of the pastry cream and retaining maybe a fourth to slather on top, and garnished with fresh fruit.

 2 - Much better.
 After whipping the eggs, I used a whisk to gently fold in the flour.
 The problem is that the yeast didn't dissolve.
 Is it even needed?
 What does it do?
 I think doubling the amount of pastry cream is a good idea, but one recipe in the middle, and the other on top.
 And fresh soft fruit in the middle and on top is also better.